SaminGroup/Dolezal-Surface-Calcs/README.md

 *GCMC stands for Grand Canonical Monte Carlo

 POSCAR-MC2-B2-Bulk-Supercell.vasp is the structure I used to cut the (0 1 0), (0 1 1), and (1 1 1) surface slabs.
-If you want to learn a fast and easy way to prepare surface slabs with VESTA please check out the PDF file "easy-surface-prep-with-vesta.pdf".
-The python script add_vacuum.py is a quick way to easily add a vacuum of your surface slab.
+A slab generation script was prepared during this work, generate-slab.py, and an example on how to use it is provided below.
+---------------- Slab Generator ------------------